21 Gardens in Singapore To Give You A Well Deserved Nature Experience!

 Gardens by the Bay is the most famous garden in Singapore and is on the bucket list of every tourist.
 Spread across 101 hectares, it encompasses three waterfront gardens- Bay Central, Bay South and Bay East.
 The park has SuperTree Groves- eighteen metal structures, all of which are covered in vegetation and other plants.
 Two of the tallest SuperTree Groves are connected with a bridge to get a view of the entire park.
 The park has many attractions like the Flower Dome, Marina Barrage, Cloud Forest Conservatories and Heritage Gardens.
-So walk into the most beautiful garden of Singapore!
+So walk into the most beautiful garden in Singapore!

 Cost: No entry fee Timings: 5:00 AM to 2:00 AM Location: 18 Marina Gardens Drive, Singapore